efchatz/Bl0ck/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 We would like to thank all the vendors we contacted and reported these attacks, along with the retrieved bug bounties we received.
 Especially, MediaTek, which reserved [CVE-2022-32666](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2022-32666) for its products.
-Also, we would like to give some acknowledgement to our [Wi-Fi fuzzer](https://github.com/efchatz/WPAxFuzz), which helps us at the early stages of this study, [the README template repo](https://github.com/othneildrew/Best-README-Template), which helped us to create this README file and [logo.com](https://logo.com/), which allowed us to create the Bl0ck attack tool logo.
+Also, we would like to give some acknowledgement to our Wi-Fi fuzzer named [WPAxFuzz](https://github.com/efchatz/WPAxFuzz), which helps us at the early stages of this study, [the README template repo](https://github.com/othneildrew/Best-README-Template), which helped us to create this README file and [logo.com](https://logo.com/), which allowed us to create the Bl0ck attack tool logo.

 <!-- MARKDOWN LINKS & IMAGES -->